 When it comes to using a green screen for your stream, you have the choice to remove your background entirely or change it to the scene of your choice.
 While there is an argument for no background, I chose to keep my background to create a talking point for my stream.

-Why You Should Use a Webcam Background
+Should You Use a Webcam Background on Twitch?

 Think of your webcam background as another way to brand your stream or create a talking point for new viewers.
 In such a competitive field, anything that intrigues potential viewers to click on your channel should be considered and thought out.